Back to blog

 4. Retrieve API credentials

 Next, you’ll have to log in to your Oxylabs account to retrieve API credentials.
-If you don’t have an account yet, you can simply sign up for free and go to the dashboard.
+If you don’t have an account yet, you can simply sign up for a free 1-week trial.
 There, you’ll get the necessary credentials for the API.

 Once you've retrieved your credentials, you can add them to your code.